 As such, it’s no surprise there is an increasing focus by governments on the importance of corporate data security.
-Different countries have different frameworks, in Canada there are PIPEDA and CASL, and GDPR in the EU.
+Different countries have different frameworks, in Canada there are PIPEDA, and GDPR in the EU.
 The provisions in these regulations vary, but there are some common themes:

 - Companies need to obtain clear and informed consent before they are permitted to collect and use personal information